Twelve Cards Tarot Astrology spread

 The Reader should memorise the attributions of:

 - The astrological attributions of the cards.

-The first card, which represents the First House, will be the indicator of the Rising sign.
+The first card is the First House, the indicator of the Rising sign.
 All cards that do not carry a zodiac attribution will be assigned to Aries, the natural first house.
-The Card in the second House will be in the next sign of the zodiac, and so on.
+The Card in the second will be in the next sign of the zodiac, and so on.

-The elemental dignity of the first house can be ignored since it is the indicator of the Ascending sign, but the element of the subsequent cards do have a bearing of strength and weakness.
+The elemental dignity of the first house is ignored since it is the indicator of the Ascending sign, but the element of the later cards do have a bearing of strength and weakness.

 |House||Zodiac||Tarot card||Elemental Dignity|